1iveowl/WebsocketClientLite.PCL/README.md

 The library allows developers to establish secure wss websocket connections to websocket servers that have self-signing certificates, expired certificates etc. This capability should be used with care, but is nice to have in testing environments or closed local networks IoT set-ups etc. To use this set the ConnectAsync parameter `ignoreServerCertificateErrors: true`.

-This project is based on [SocketLite](https://github.com/1iveowl/SocketLite) for cross platform TCP sockets support.

 This project utilizes [Reactive Extensions](http://reactivex.io/).
 Although this has an added learning curve it is an added learning curve worth while persuing, as it IMHO makes creating a library like this much more elegant compared to using call-back or events.

 ## New in version 6.1.